react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerTransparent`

 Defaults to `false`.
-If `true`, the header will not have a background unless you explicitly provide it with `headerStyle` or `headerBackground`.
+If `true`, the header will not have a background unless you explicitly provide it with `headerBackground`.
+The header will also float over the screen so that it overlaps the content underneath.

+This is useful if you want to render a semi-transparent header or a blurred background.

+Note that if you don't want your content to appear under the header, you need to manually add a top margin to your content.
+React Navigation won't do it automatically.

 #### `headerBackground`

+Function which returns a React Element to render as the background of the header.
+This is useful for using backgrounds such as an image or a gradient.

-Use this with `headerTransparent` to provide a component to render in the background of the header.
-You can use this with a blur view, for example, to create a translucent header.
+You can use this with `headerTransparent` to render a blur view, for example, to create a translucent header.

+#### `cardShadowEnabled`

+Use this prop to have visible shadows during transitions.
+Defaults to `true`.

+#### `cardOverlayEnabled`

+Use this prop to have a semi-transparent dark overlay visible under the card during transitions.
+Defaults to `true` on Android and `false` on iOS.

+#### `cardTransparent`

+Use this prop to use a transparent background for the card instead of a white one.
+This is useful to implement things like modal dialogs where the previous scene should still be visible underneath the current one.
+Defaults to `false`.

+If you use [`react-native-screens`](https://github.com/kmagiera/react-native-screens), you should also specify `mode: 'modal'` in the stack view config so previous screens aren't detached.

+#### `cardStyle`

+Style object for the card in stack.
+You can provide a custom background color to use instead of the default background here.

+#### `disableKeyboardHandling`

+If true, the keyboard will NOT automatically dismiss when navigating to a new screen.
+Defaults to `false`.

-#### `headerBackgroundTransitionPreset`
+#### `animationEnabled`

-One of `toggle` | `fade` | `translate`; lets you choose how to transition your custom `headerBackground` components between screens.
+Whether transition animation should be enabled the screen.
+If you set it to `false`, the screen won't animate when pushing or popping.
+Defaults to `true`.

-#### `gesturesEnabled`
+#### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
-Defaults to true on iOS, false on Android.
+Defaults to `true` on iOS, `false` on Android.

 #### `gestureResponseDistance`

 Object to override the distance of touch start from the edge of the screen to recognize gestures.
 It takes the following properties:

-* `horizontal` - _number_ - Distance for horizontal direction.
+- `horizontal` - _number_ - Distance for horizontal direction.
 Defaults to 25.
-* `vertical` - _number_ - Distance for vertical direction.
+- `vertical` - _number_ - Distance for vertical direction.
 Defaults to 135.

 #### `gestureDirection`

-String to override the direction for dismiss gesture. `default` for normal behaviour or `inverted` for right-to-left swipes.
+Direction of the gesture.
+Refer the [Animations section](#animations) for details.

+#### `transitionSpec`

+Configuration object for the screen transition.
+Refer the [Animations section](#animations) for details.

+#### `cardStyleInterpolator`

+Interpolated styles for various parts of the card.
+Refer the [Animations section](#animations) for details.

+#### `headerStyleInterpolator`

+Interpolated styles for various parts of the header.
+Refer the [Animations section](#animations) for details.

+#### `onTransitionStart`

+Callback which is called when a transition animation starts (both when screen appears and hides).

+#### `onTransitionEnd`

+Callback which is called when a transition animation ends.

-#### `params`
+### `params`

 You can provide default params inside route definitions: